UK retailer Dunelm's sales rise 17.7 pct on strong online, home delivery sales

-July 7 British retailer Dunelm Group Plc reported a 17.7 percent rise in fourth-quarter revenue, helped by stronger online and home delivery sales.
+July 7 (Reuters) - British retailer Dunelm Group Plc reported a 17.7 percent rise in fourth-quarter revenue, helped by stronger online and home delivery sales.

 Dunelm, which sells cushions, bedding and kitchen equipment, said revenue rose to 240 million pounds ($310.94 million) for the 13 weeks ended July 1, aided by the company's acquisition of UK-based online retailer of home improvement products Worldstores in November last year.